GHberg/GHyprland/README.md

 ## Contributing

-This is a personal dotfiles repository, but feel free to:
+This is a personal Hyprland configuration repository, but feel free to:
 - Open issues for questions or suggestions
 - Fork and adapt for your own setup
 - Submit PRs for bug fixes